DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-5.md

 * the system's ability to clearly identify and report the views of the child - including from them directly and by their social worker (team)
 * that the system supports the upload and storage of a range of materials in different formats to reflect the story of the child and family
-* that the system supports and encourages collaboration with children and families
+* that the system supports and encourages collaboration with children, families and others
-* how the system supports families and children to engage with the children's social care services through standard products they use in everyday life
+* how the system supports children, families and others to engage with the children's social care services through standard products they use in everyday life
 * how forms and workflows prompt the user to input information in a way that is written directly to the child

 [Next principle: Design systems that include performance analytics for monitoring](/principle-6)